LupaDevStudio/Geozzle/README.md

   - `languages`, containing the dictionaries of language.
   - `manifest`, containing some tools for the Play Store.
   - `musics`, containing the musics of the game.
   - `queries`, containing some results of the queries to Wikidata.
+It also contains the module `convert_geojson_to_png.py`, which converted the geojson data into images of the shape of the countries.
   - `sounds`, containing the sound effects of the game.
 - `screens`, containing the *Python* modules for the different screens.
 The subfolder `custom_widgets` contains tools widgets inserted in the screens.
 - `tools`, divided into several subfolders and modules: